-[Germany, summer 1917] The war was already in the third year, and there was no prospect of peace.
-In vain Pope Benedict XV had urged the belligerent nations to negotiate peace, but in vain.
+[Germany, summer 1917] The war was already entering its third year, and there was no prospect of peace.
+Several times Pope Benedict XV had urged the belligerent nations to negotiate peace, but in vain.

 On behalf of the Central Powers, Chancellor Theobald of Bethmann-Hollweg had offered the Entente peace negotiations.
 But his note was vague, emphasizing Germany’s strength rather than its willingness to evacuate occupied territories, and the Entente had outright rejected.
 Now the military commanders felt even more entitled to continue the war with all their strength.
 Yet hunger, great need and casualty lists that seemed to have no end made more and more people long for peace.

 The political truce breaks apart

 Matthias slowly recovered from his war injury.
 Although he had a gammy leg, he walked around rather quick.
 But his soul did not recover.
 Lottie sensed that the terrible experiences had changed her husband.
 He often had nightmares, but did not talk about them.
 “Lots of people cannot go on,” Lottie began.
 “They only yearn for peace.
 They have long since stopped believing that we will win the war after all.
 Now that America is also against us.”
 It felt like someone had stabbed both their hearts.
 “I know, I know,” Matthias said, “also in politics things have changed.”
 The Social Democratic Party had broken up over the war loans, the opponents had founded the Independent Social Democratic Party of Germany on April 7, 1917.